 Making a Will may not be the first thing you think of when you’re getting divorced, but it is an important part of looking after your assets and making sure only those you choose will benefit from them.
 In this article we take a what happens to a will after divorce and why you need a new Will.

-Even if you already have a valid Will in place, once you have decided to proceed with a divorce you should consider making a new one.
+Even if you already have a Will in place, once you have decided to separate or divorce you should make a new one.